Hope in Taiwan ahead of landmark gay marriage ruling

 “As long as you don’t have spousal status, there will always be some rights that you’re deprived of, or instances where you are treated as second-class citizens,” Hsu told Agence France-Presse.

-While supporters desperately hope the ruling goes in their favor, some also say there is still a long road ahead for complete acceptance, due to strong resistance from the conservative camp.
+While supporters desperately hope the ruling goes in their favour, some also say there is still a long road ahead for complete acceptance, due to strong resistance from the conservative camp.

 “I think the gay community might have an even harder time.
 There will be a lot of pushback,” says law student David Chen, 27, who identifies himself as bisexual.